macarthur-lab/matchbox/README.md

 * Build source files (maven is required to be on your system)

-mvn package
+mvn clean package

 * That should create a directory called "target" with an executable JAR file

 * Start server

-java -jar target/beamr-0.1.0.jar
+java -jar target/matchbox-0.1.0.jar

 ## Test run